Arts

 A.

-Top 10 Classic Hall of Fame 2023
+Top 15 Classic Hall of Fame 2024

 i.
-Rachmaninov.
-Piano Concerto No.2
+Rachmaninov – Piano Concerto No.2

 ii.
-Vaughan Williams.
-The Lark Ascending
+Vaughan Williams – The Lark Ascending

 iii.
-Vaughan Williams.
-Fantasia on a Theme by Thomas Tallis
+Vaughan Williams – Fantasia on a Theme by Thomas Tallis

 vii.
-Holst.
-The Planets Suite
+Holst – The Planets Suite

 x.
-Williams.
-Schindler’s List
+John Williams – Schindler’s List

-Rachmaninoff’s Piano Concerto No. 2 in C minor has featured in Olympic figure skating routines and media from Greta Garbo’s starring role in the 1932 Grand Hotel, Marilyn Monroe’s 1955 Seven Year Itch, through to the 2020 Snowpiercer series.
+Rachmaninov’s Piano Concerto No. 2 in C minor has featured in Olympic figure skating routines and media from Greta Garbo’s starring role in the 1932 Grand Hotel, Marilyn Monroe’s 1955 Seven Year Itch, through to the 2020 Snowpiercer series.

 Here is Sergei’s second concerto excerpted in David Lean’s 1945 Brief Encounter.